likeastore/ngDialog/README.md

 Give a name for a dialog instance.
 It is useful for identifying specific dialog if there are multiple dialog boxes opened.

+#### ``onOpenCallback {String} | {Function}``

+Provide either the name of a function or a function to be called after the dialog is opened.
+This callback can be used instead of the `ngdialog.opened` event.
+It provides with a way to register a hook for when the dialog is appended to the DOM and about to be shown to the user.

 ##### ``preCloseCallback {String} | {Function}``

 Provide either the name of a function or a function to be called before the dialog is closed.
 If the callback function specified in the option returns ``false`` then the dialog will not be closed.
 Alternatively, if the callback function returns a promise that gets resolved the dialog will be closed.